select-8/mock-bigthief-htmlsite/README.md

 wireframe_1.jpg shows my initial mind dump.

-At this point, I thought the site would scroll vertically with distinct blocks for each section.
+Initially, I planned for the site to scroll vertically, with distinct page blocks for each section.
 However, I quickly decided to go with single pages.
 I don't like a sticky navbar and early on couldn't find a simple enough (non-javascript) alternative I liked to do navigation back up and through the pages.
-I had thought that I might switch back once all the pages were completed but in the end, I prefer the single linked pages layout.
+I had thought that I might switch back once all the pages were completed but in the end, I prefer the single linked pages layout for this project.
 Finding a nice way of internal navigation for a vertical scrolling site is a goal I've set myself for future projects.

-The idea of pages split into 4 quads came to me early in the project.
+The idea of pages split into 4 quads in a single view came to me early in the project.
 I wanted symmetry of content with left/right & top/bottom used to imply levels of importance in the content for the user.
 On moving from desktop to mobile the bottom right would fall down/off first, then bottom left, top right, top left.

-Further to this, I thought it would be a straight forward way to get to grips with Bootstrap grids and display.

-When developing my pages and getting into the skeleton plane I used separate HTML files with inline CSS.
-These can be found [here](https://github.com/select-8/ucfed-milestone-no1/dev-files).
-Once happy with the Skeleton Plane I move the <section> elements into the HTML files proper and begin working on the Surface Plane
+In hindsight, this approach to the UX has not worked as I would have liked, particularly on the music and video pages where I feel the content, between both the titles and iframes and the quad divs themselves, could do with more room to breathe as they react to the responsive design.

 I did not wireframe the tour page.
 I knew I would use a Bootstrap table and that it would mirror the home page.

 ### Surface Plane
 #### Colour

-My aim was to use high contrasting colors that portray a sense of mystery but to do this without overkill.
+I wanted to use a high contrasting palette of colors which could portray the sense of mystery and intensity outlined in the user stories.
 To this end, the site is bookended by the lighter in tone, pink backgrounded, Home & Tour pages, while the core pages of music, videos, and store are dark with high contrast between the blacks, whites, and oranges.

 Light home -> darker content pages -> light tour